Anders Frisk: Career

 Frisk was born on 18 February 1963 in the Swedish city of Gothenburg, and lives in Mölndal, his hometown, where he runs a historic cinema.
 He began refereeing in 1978 and took charge of Swedish top-division matches for the first time in 1989.
 He was awarded his FIFA badge in 1991.
 In addition to refereeing at the highest level, Frisk also acts as an ambassador for the UEFA/International Committee of the Red Cross campaign highlighting the plight of children in war.
 He travelled to Sierra Leone for a first-hand view of the ICRC's work, and declared himself deeply moved by the scenes of reunited families.

 In 1991, he travelled to Switzerland to take charge of matches in the UEFA European Under-16 Championship final round.
 He became a FIFA international referee at the age of 28, his first international match was Iceland against Turkey on 17 July 1991.
 A stint at the FIFA Under-17 World Championship in Japan two years later was followed by recognition at elite UEFA levels.

 Picked for Euro 96 in England, Frisk refereed the 3-3 group match between Russia and the Czech Republic in Liverpool.
-He was forced to miss the 1998 FIFA World Cup in France in 1998 with a back injury, but recovered in time to take charge of the 1999 Confederations Cup final between Brazil and Mexico in the Estadio Azteca, Mexico City.
-Soon after, he was selected to officiate the Euro 2000 final between France and Italy at the Feijenoord Stadion in Rotterdam.
+He was forced to miss the 1998 FIFA World Cup in France in 1998 with a back injury, but recovered in time to take charge of the 1999 Confederations Cup final between Brazil and Mexico in the Estadio Azteca, Mexico City (4–3).
+Soon after, he was selected to officiate the Euro 2000 final between France and Italy at the Feijenoord Stadion in Rotterdam (2–1 a.e.t.).